Intellectual property: the basics

 It is important to protect your business by securing your intellectual property rights.
 It is equally important to avoid infringing the rights of other businesses.

-Copyright is granted to the person or organisation that creates published artistic work.
-This includes writing, film music and computer software.
-Unlike most other forms of intellectual property, copyright is granted automatically when the work is first published.
+• Copyright is automatically granted (unlike most other forms of intellectual property) to the person or organisation that creates published artistic work.
+This includes writing, film, music, and computer software.

-Digital intellectual property can be protected in other ways than using the law, such as encryption and using digital signatures.
+Digital intellectual property can be protected in other ways too, such as encryption and using digital signatures.

 Applying for a patent can be complicated, and some products need to be protected by a number of different patents.
-A patent agent can help present your application and make sure you are not infringing someone else's intellectual property rights.
+While it only costs a few hundred pounds to apply for a patent, you may need a patent agent to properly present your application and make sure you are not infringing someone else's intellectual property rights.
+This may involve significant cost.

 Copyright covers works such as company documentation, software, songs, original paintings, drawings or photographs.
-Copyright also protects sounds recordings and films.
+Copyright also protects sound recordings and films.

-If you own a copyright, you can decide whether to:
+If you own the copyright, you can decide whether to:

 • allow other businesses or people to use the copyrighted work